Baptistery of Butrint: Mosaics

 Today, the most remarkable aspect of the Butrint baptistery is its mosaic pavement.
-Most likely created by mosaicists from Nicopolis, the mosaic floor is considered the most complex of any late antique baptismal structure still existing in the Mediterranean today. of seven circling bands turning around the central font, the mosaic features iconography relating both to Christianity and to aristocratic life.
+Most likely created by mosaicists from Nicopolis, the mosaic floor is considered the most complex of any late antique baptismal structure still existing in the Mediterranean today.
+It consists of seven circling bands turning around the central font, the mosaic features iconography relating both to Christianity and to aristocratic life.

 The Butrint baptistery mosaics feature two prominent scenes, each strongly evoking Christian iconography befitting a baptismal theme.
 In one, peacocks are depicted on either side of a kantharos, out of which dangle vines bearing clusters of grapes.
 According to Mitchell, as peacock flesh was believed not to decompose, the appearance of the animal in late antique art would have symbolized eternal life.
 The other main scene depicts two stags at a fountain, a reference to a verse from Psalm 42 (“As the hart panteth for the water brooks, so panteth my soul after thee, O God.”).
 Together, the two images connect water with the concept of everlasting life.

-The rest of the mosaics, which feature animals represented within intersecting roundels across the floor, do not carry an overt Christian meaning, though Mitchell interprets them as representative of the biblical Garden of Eden.
+The rest of the mosaics, featuring animals represented within intersecting roundels across the floor, do not carry an overt Christian meaning, although Mitchell interprets them as representative of the biblical Garden of Eden.
 Birds and sea animals, as well as domesticated and exotic creatures, are juxtaposed.
 Several panels, however, also reference the hunt, well known throughout classical antiquity as a favored sport of the aristocracy.
 Thus, the inclusion of exotic creatures, such as leopards, alongside symbols such as a hunting dog and a net could also reference the staged animal hunts conducted by the elite.

 Varying motifs throughout the rounded floor may also have demarcated areas of ceremonial importance within the baptistery, rather than simply serve as decoration.
 Mitchell noted that the checked pattern surrounding the central fountain matches the checked pattern on some of the outermost rings of the medallions.
 This might have indicated the place where the bishop stood and visually connected the ceremonial power of the fountain with that of the bishop.